GearHost/Docs/docs/how-to-setup-bitbucket.md

 Now that you have done these steps please proceed to learn how to create a file and push it onto your website with [SourceTree](https://confluence.atlassian.com/bitbucket/copy-your-repository-and-add-files-729980492.html).

+>**Note**: We do also have guides for Local [Git](https://www.gearhost.com/documentation/git-deploy-your-application) and [Github](https://www.gearhost.com/documentation/github-deploy-your-application)

+**Tip:** Did we miss something or still need help?
+[Open a support ticket](https://www.gearhost.com/documentation/how-to-open-a-support-ticket) and we'll be happy to assist you!